frintjs/frint/site/content/guides/apps.md

 An App can be of two types:

 * **Root App**: The root app.
-* **Widget**: Apps that get registered to the root app.
+* **Child App**: Apps that get registered to the root app.

 ## Illustration

 ![apps diagram](/img/frint-apps.png)

-Illustration of a root app, and multiple widgets registering themselves with region name.
+Illustration of a root app, and multiple child apps registering themselves with region name.

 We will see some code examples below.